Skip to main content

 Summary

 Gabapentin for dogs is considered a safe but not always an effective treatment for chronic pain, neuropathic pain, seizures, and anxiety.
-However, it is not usually the first choice but is often prescribed along with other drugs.
-The only major safety issues are sleepiness and loss of coordination, which can be managed by watching over the dog or confinement.
+However, it is not usually the first choice.
+Instead, veterinarians prescribe it with other drugs when other treatments aren’t working.
+The only major safety issues are sleepiness and loss of coordination, which can be managed by monitoring or confining the pet.